Monday, June 01, 2026

 Seeing ourselves through other eyes

-You will need to make a copy of the worksheet if you are not doing this as a class activity - CLICK HERE.
 As you do the activities below, make sure to answer the corresponding questions on the worksheet.

 SUGGESTION: You should watch each video at least twice.
 They are short videos and viewing them more than once should help you answer the questions as you consider each video's message, design and purpose.